-When she completed her residency in 2003, she joined a group practice on the upper east side of Manhattan and completed her board certification.
+After Dr. Dahl completed her residency training in Otolaryngology at the Albert Einstein College of Medicine in 2003, she joined a group practice on the upper east side of Manhattan and passed her board certification.
 She also began working with the New York State Athletic Commission as a ringside doctor for professional boxing, an homage to her time in the Bronx.
-Three and a half years later, the group practice dissolved, so she created the Dahl Otolaryngology Center in January 2007.
+Three and a half years later, in January 2007, the group practice dissolved, and Dr. Dahl created the Dahl Otolaryngology Center.

 Another large component of Dr. Dahl’s practice is treating professional voice patients.
 In college, she was a costumer in the theater department, work she greatly loved.
 In residency she researched voice disturbances, wrote papers, and attended voice conferences.
 She now treats a large population of performers from Broadway, opera, television, and major recording labels with a timely, integrative, creative approach.